NokNokMLS/BigDoorWyamBlog/input/posts/2018-12-18-kiss-goodbye.md

 Aug 25 / Sep 29 / Oct 27 /  Nov 24 / Dec 15, 22 & 29

-Cinemas , petrol stations and shops operated by owners will still be allowed to operate.
+Cinemas, petrol stations and owner-operated shops will still be allowed to open.

 If you are disappointed by this reduction from 2018 levels, be consoled by the knowledge that in 2020 there will only be 7 days of Sunday shopping available!